Deltares/dfm_tools/README.rst

 TODO
 --------
-- create outputfigures from tests in testfolder, add outputpath to .gitignore
+- create outputfigures from tests in testfolder, add outputpath to .gitignore. also update print statements so they are useful
 - add retrieval via depth instead of layer number (then dflowutil.mesh can be removed?) (refer depth wrt reference level, water level or bed level, z variable is not correct in dfm-mapfile yet)
 - retrieve correct depths:
 	- add depth array (interfaces/centers) to his and map variables (z/sigma layer calculation is already in get_modeldata_onintersection function)